EvoCargo/mono_depth/README.md

 Hi!
 In this repo we will try to solve monocular depth estimation problem for our autonomous selfdriving car ([Check it out!](https://evocargo.com/eng/)).

-All results would be introduced in our [paper](https://www.overleaf.com/read/hzvkhgckssjz) (view only).
+All results are introduced in our [paper](https://drive.google.com/file/d/1DCW-Ywv0ISlMtBxqlFlMSEWG69QKtBMr/view?usp=sharing).

 Don't forget to set your environment with [this guide](HOW_TO_SET_ENV.md).